techidaily/site-win11/source/_posts/decoding-microsoft-family-safetys-core-functions.md

 Here's how you can enable Screen Time:

-1. Head to[family.microsoft.com](http://family.microsoft.com) and sign in to your Family Safety account.
+1. Head to [family.microsoft.com](http://family.microsoft.com) and sign in to your Family Safety account.
 2. Look for a family member, select them, and click on**Screen time** .
 3. If you prefer, turn on the**Use one schedule** **on all devices** ; you can then set your schedule from here.
 4. Finally, to set the screen time, click on**Turn limits on** .
 You will have the option to pick up from either a**Windows 10** or**Xbox console** .